VDBWRAIR/pathdiscov/docs/source/databases.rst

 Databases
 =========

 The pipeline requires that you have blast databases and host genome indexes available for some of the stages such as :doc:`stages/host_map` and :doc:`stages/iterative_blast_phylo`

+*Note* Most of the commands below may not exist on your system until after you have completed the normal installation in which the commands are placed into your virtualenv's bin directory.
+It is fine to complete the installation(``python setup.py install``) prior to setting up your databases, but just know that ``verifydatabases`` will report errors until after you have completed setting up your databases.

 Directory Setup
 ===============